 An amended tax return is a way for you to correct an incomplete or inaccurate tax return that you have previously filed.
 When you file an amendment, you submit the new and/or corrected documentation, along with a form that signals you are making an amendment, as well as any payments due.

-If you Haven’t Already Filed, Opt for an Extension Versus a Future Amendment
+If you Haven’t Already Filed, Opt for a Tax Extension Versus a Future Amendment

 If you are waiting on a form or running out of time to complete your return by the April tax deadline, then your best move is to file a tax extension.
 Note that the extension must be postmarked by the tax deadline.
 A tax extension will typically get you an additional 6 months from the April tax deadline.